keithledgerwood/WICLab-guide/012-Security.md

 Take a moment to analyze how the employee’s lifecycle and access has been recorded from hire to termination.

    > **Note:** In the Okta Expression Language, user behavior fields in the logs are stored as key : value pairs, where:
-   Key is the type of behavior (following the Behavior Detection criteria: New City, New Country, New Device, New Geo-Location, New IP, and other)
+   Key is the type of behavior (following the Behavior Detection criteria: New City, New Country, New Device, New Geo-Location, New IP, and other).
    Value is either "negative" (meaning no change in behavior) or "positive" (meaning change in behavior detected).
   You will use this information in the next step.
    >